chantalolieman/azure-docs/articles/azure-cache-for-redis/cache-how-to-geo-replication.md

 ### Can I configure a firewall with geo-replication?

 Yes, you can configure a [firewall](./cache-configure.md#firewall) with geo-replication.
 For geo-replication to function alongside a firewall, ensure that the secondary cache's IP address is added to the primary cache's firewall rules.
+If you are using a private link, please ensure the correct private link IP of the geo-secondary is added to the firewall rules.

 ## Next steps